 Homemade lox is easy and inexpensive to make in your own kitchen!
 All you need is salmon, salt and time to enjoy this delicacy at home.

-In order to make up for any cultural awkwardness in our home, I’ve tried very hard to learn to make as many of my husband’s favorite Jewish foods as I can.
+Over the past 10 years, I’ve tried very hard to learn to make as many of my husband’s favorite Jewish foods as I can.
 I started with salmon patties, served with a side of spaghetti, in our first few months of marriage.
 I conquered latkes last year.
 And my noodle kugel is out of this world!
+This summer I finally conquered sour pickles.
 One of my husband’s favorite foods is bagels preferably topped with lox or cured salmon.
 But lox is pretty expensive so we only buy it for New Year’s Day.

 And then, earlier this fall, Leila at Like Mother, Like Daughter posted her recipe for making homemade lox.
 I had to read her post twice to make sure we were talking about the same thing.
 Seriously, I’m starting to wonder why I buy anything at the store.
 But it’s lox – it’s super expensive so it must be hard to make, right?
 Wrong!
 This is so easy I can’t believe the prices they charge for it.
 I patiently waited for salmon to go on sale at Whole Foods so I could get good quality Atlantic salmon.
 Last week it went on sale so I bought a ton of it and dove right in.

 All I used to make homemade lox was 2 pounds each of salmon and fine sea salt.
 Leila lists some other flavoring options, but I wanted to stick with the basics for my test run.
 But you can add dill for a Norwegian flair or rosemary, lemon juice, sugar, liquid smoke, etc.

 Now, I’m not a fan of lox, but my husband is a true connoisseur and my homemade lox passed his test with flying colors.
 The best part is that it cost me about $8 for an entire pound of lox.